n1k0m0/BackLight/README.md

 ![](Misc/BackLight.png)

 This is just a hobby project I built myself for my living room.
 It is an arduino-based (ESP8266) backlight for my TV.
 Communication between client and server is done via UDP over wireless LAN.
-I do not take any responsibility if you damage you, yourself, your TV, or anything else by using my code, schematics, etc.
+I do not take any responsibility if you damage you, yourself, your TV, or anything else by using my code, schematics, etc. Nevertheless, I hope you can use my code and ideas for yourself :-).
+Have fun playing with LED pixels...!

 Sample Videos of the BackLight:
 * [BackLight Test1.mpg](https://github.com/n1k0m0/BackLight/raw/master/Demo%20Videos/BackLight%20Test1.mpg)